Note: This post was updated on 11/24/2013 to correct a typo in the temperatures required to isomerize fats.

 What does it take to create a “Franken-fat”?

 Artificial hydrogenation involves mixing polyunsaturated oils with hydrogen atoms under very high pressure–not something you could accidentally do at home!
 High heat can also cause PUFAs to trans-isomerize into trans fats, if it is applied for long enough.
-For example, you have to heat a polyunsaturated oil to 240 degrees F for 16 hours before it begins to trans-isomerize into trans fats–and even then, only a very small percentage (less than 1%) are converted.
+For example, you have to heat a polyunsaturated oil to 245 degrees C (about 475 degress F) for 16 hours before it begins to trans-isomerize into trans fats–and even then, only a very small percentage (less than 1%) are converted.

 As you can see, normal cooking temperatures and times are not nearly enough to create any significant amount of trans fats in the foods we cook at home.